Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1330.md

 What's the difference between ChefSpec and ServerSpec?
 ServerSpec wasn't designed to work with test-kitchen.
 You end up re-writing the definitions you've already made in Chef (that being said Seth writes most of his tests right now in ServerSpec).
 ChefSpec 4 would address this deficiency (if it supports integration-level tests).
 Write monitors as tests.

+Issues upgrading?
+ChefSpec 3 already deprecates shift syntax, so no issues migrating from 3 to 4.

+Testing an LWRP?
+How do you do it on the unit level?
+Nested cookbook with stupid little recipes embedded.
+Unfortunately Chef really wants to read files from the file system in a directory tree.
+Berkshelf doesn't address this issue.

+Do you have access to the cookbook path?
+Seems hard to manage.
+LWRPs are hard because of the way that they are dynamically instantiated in Chef.

 ## What will we do now?
 What needs to happen next?